Dashticz/dashticz/docs/blocks/specials/dial.rst

       | ``'Toggle'``: Toggle the dial on click (=default for most dials.
 See next lines for exceptions)
       | ``'On'``: Switch On (=default for scenes and Push On switches)
       | ``'Off'``: Switch Off (=default for Push Off switches)
+  * - decimals
+    - | The number of decimals to show for numbers.
+Default is 1.
+For humidity, barometer it's 0.
+      | ``1``: Numbers will be shown with one decimal

 Usage